“He lifts the needy from the ash heap” (1 Sam 2:8).

-My soul wept instantly.
-The heart of Peter’s confession, the empowerment of his words—I wanted to say those words, too.
+My soul wept.
+The heart of Peter’s confession, the power of his words—I too wanted to say those words.
 Immediately, I knew: my worst-case scenario is to say on my dying breath that I resent the Lord.

-Broken, I shared this new conviction with my sisters and read the passage aloud, only to find that God had placed this passage on one sister’s heart for me, too.
+Broken, I shared this new conviction with my sisters and read the passage aloud, only to find that God had placed this passage on one sister’s heart for me as well.
 I closed with thankful prayer and reflected alone as my sisters went off to bed.
 God had preserved me one more night to say, “To whom shall I go?
 There is none but you.”

 There was a painfully slow ascent that night in the course of our conversation.
 I went from “I am hurting” to a half-hearted worst-case scenario to a confession of resenting the Lord to a Scripture being placed on my heart to a repentant worst-case scenario to saying that the Lord is good.
 Noting the ascent, I reflected this in my journal: